-La Vonne Peck, Partner, Native Network Consulting Seth Pearman, In House Counsel, Flandreau Santee Sioux Tribe Diversification: Turning a Buzzword Into A Strategic Plan - in which to place their funds.
+La Vonne Peck, Partner, Native Network Consulting

+Seth Pearman, In House Counsel, Flandreau Santee Sioux Tribe

+Diversification: Turning a Buzzword Into A Strategic Plan

+With the historic injection of cash into Indian Country, Tribes are seeking investment opportunities in which to place their funds.
 Having a diverse investment portfolio is key to reducing risk.
-But l еу Moderator: Dawson Her Many Horses, SVP & Head of Native American Banking, Wells Fargo Commercial Speakers: Sarah Meacham, Managing Director, PFM Asset Management LLC President's Reception Seth Pearman, In House Counsel, Flandreau Santee Sioux Tribe Diversification: Turning a Buzzword Into A Strategic Plan With the historic injection of cash into Indian Country, Tribes are seeking investment opportunit in which to place their funds.
-Having a diverse investment portfolio is key to reducing risk.
-But H do you know what industries, projects or companies are attractive investments?
+But how do you know what industries, projects or companies are attractive investments?
 What due diligence protocols should be in place?
-Join our panel of tribal investors and practitioners as the explore strategies to answer these questions and others.
-Moderator: Dawson Her Many Horses, SVP & Head of Native American Banking, Wells Fargo Commercial Banking Speakers: Dennis Johnson, Chief Investment Officer, Ho-Chunk, Inc.
+Join our panel of tribal investors and practitioners as they explore strategies to answer these questions and others.

+Moderator:

+Dawson Her Many Horses, SVP & Head of Native American Banking, Wells Fargo Commercial Banking

+Dennis Johnson, Chief Investment Officer, Ho-Chunk, Inc.